 Duff is another color for us.
 "Duff" is what scientists call the leaves and twigs that accumulate on the floor of the forest.
 Our Duff color matches the color of Natural duff.
 Duff works really well in a lot of settings.

-It’s also important to mention that all of our fabric is woven on a Jacquard loom.
+It’s also very important to mention that all of our fabric is woven on a Jacquard loom.
 The specialty of the Jacquard is its ability to weave complex patterns by raising some yarns to the surface and keeping other strands underneath.
 Our Lynx pattern can only be woven on a Jacquard loom.
 The Jacquard adds significantly to our costs, and if we simply wanted a plain, solid-color fabric, there would be no need to make our solid colors on the Jacquard.
 However, the Jacquard creates a 3-dimensional fabric that performs differently than an less expensive flat-weave garment.
 The 3-dimensional fabric is much better at repelling precipitation, for example.
 And if you look closely, even our solid color fabrics do have a subtle pattern because of the Jacquard weave, and this pattern helps the solids to fade into Nature.
 But also, it is important to us that all of our Fabric perform the same in the weather.
 So regardless of which of our FullWeight colors or patterns you select, performance will not vary.